 Quantification of total microbial and ammonia-oxidizing communities

 Real-time quantitative PCR (qPCR) assays of 16S rRNA and amoA genes were performed to quantify the abundances of total bacterial and ammonia-oxidizing communities, respectively.
-Total bacterial communities were quantified using 341F and 534R primer pair (Muyzer et al., 1993), which amplifies the V3 region of the 16S rRNA gene, according to the previous studies (López-Gutiérrez et al., 2004; Ochsenreiter et al., 2003).
-Ammonia-oxidizing bacterial and archaeal abundances were determined using the amoA gene-targeted primers as described previously (Bru et al., 2011; Leininger et al., 2006; Tourna et al., 2008).
+Total bacterial communities were quantified using 341F and 534R primer pair (Muyzer et al., 1993), which amplifies the V3 region of the 16S rRNA gene, according to the previous studies (López-Gutiérrez et al., 2004; .
+Ammonia-oxidizing bacterial and archaeal abundances were determined using the amoA gene-targeted primers as described previously (Bru et al., 2011; Leininger et al., 2006;).
 The abundances of comammox amoA genes were assessed using two primer sets targeting comammox Nitrospira clade A (comaA-244F and comaA-659R) and B (comaB-244F and comaB-659R) (Pjevac et al., 2017).
 Two independent qPCR runs were performed for each gene.
 The fluorescent SYBR Green dye-based qPCR was performed in a 15 µL reaction mix containing the Takyon™ low ROX SYBR 2X MasterMix blue dTTP (Eurogentec, Seraing, Belgium), 250 ng T4gp32, 1 µM of each primer, and 3 ng of DNA.
 Tenfold serial dilutions (101–108 gene copies/µL) of linearized plasmids (pGEM-T) containing cloned target genes were used as template to determine standard curves.
 In addition, negative controls containing RNase-free water as template were included for measurement.
 The PCR efficiencies were 86-88% for AOB, 88-89% for AOA, 72-75% and 82-83% for comammox A and B, respectively.
 Prior to qPCR, we tested the presence of PCR inhibitors in the DNA samples by adding known copies of standard plasmid DNA (pGEM®-T Easy Vector Systems) (Promega, Madison, WI, USA) into the diluted DNA extracts (10-fold dilution), and also into RNase-free water as positive controls.
 The specific T7 and SP6 primers were used for the inhibition test and no inhibition was detected in all samples.

 Ammonia-oxidizing community analysis

-We successfully obtained a total of 1 806 442 AOB, 1 528 985 AOA, and 1 924 171 comammox quality-filtered reads from 120 bulk soil and 72 rhizosphere samples.
-The construction of ASVs of AOB, AOA, and comammox resulted in 1,222, 592, and 632 ASVs respectively.
-Rarefaction curves of all samples reached asymptotes and showed sequencing depths were sufficient to capture all of the representative communities in the samples.

-Ecological and statistical analyses were conducted on R software (v.4.3.1) (R Core Team, 2023).
+Statistical analyses were conducted on R software (v.4.3.1) (R Core Team, 2023).
 Microbial alpha and beta diversity were calculated on the rarefied ASV tables.
-To standardize the sampling efforts, rarefying (without replacement) to the lowest number of sequences was performed for AOA (3832 sequences per sample), while AOB and comammox were rarefied at 1282 and 5242 sequences per sample, respectively.
-Any sample below the specified rarefaction depth were removed from the dataset.
-In this study, only one sample was removed from the AOB (S11) and comammox (S52) dataset.
-Count of observed ASVs (richness), Inverse Simpson, and Shannon diversity index were calculated to analyze microbial alpha diversity using the vegan package (v.2.6.4) (Oksanen et al., 2022).
+To standardize the sampling efforts, rarefying (without replacement) to the lowest number of sequences was performed with 3832 1282 and 5242 sequences per sample for AOA, AOB and comammox, respectively.
+ACount of observed ASVs (richness), Inverse Simpson, and Shannon diversity index were calculated to analyze microbial alpha diversity using the vegan package (v.2.6.4) (Oksanen et al., 2022).